mcules/calenvite/README.md

 # Features

-- Send emails using your Mailgun API credentials.
 - Send using a standar SMTP server.
 - Support for HTML and Plain Text emails.
 - Calendar invitation with RSVP.